pydio/pydio-doc-admin-guide/2_getting_started/2_10_mail_configuration.md

 2. **Sendmail**

-For sendmail make sure that you have installed and configured it, make also sure that the `/usr/bin/sendmail` path is correct, then choose the queue type as it's explained above.
+For sendmail make sure that you have installed and configured it on your server (depending on which version you are using), make also sure that the `/usr/bin/sendmail` path is correct, then choose the queue type as it's explained above.

 3. **Send Grid**